 What is Measles (Rubeola)?

 Measles causes a systemic infection that begins in the nasopharynx.
-The virus is shed through respiratory secretions (nasal discharge, coughing sneezing) for four days before symptoms appear until three to four days after rash onset, when it is most easily transmitted.
+The virus is transmitted through respiratory secretions (nasal discharge, coughing sneezing) and an infected person is contagious for four days prior to the onset of symptoms up until three to four days after rash onset.4

-Measles is unique to humans.5 Before the first measles vaccine was licensed in the U.S. in 1963, measles increases were seen generally in winter and spring with cyclical increases in reports of measles cases every two to three years.7
+Measles is unique to humans.5 Before the first measles vaccine was licensed for use in the U.S. in 1963, measles cases and outbreaks were seen generally in late winter and spring 6 usually every two to three years.7

 « Return to Vaccines & Diseases Table of Contents

-4 Perry RT, Halsey NA.
+12 Perry RT, Halsey NA.
 The Clinical Significance of Measles: A Review.
 J Infect Dis.
-2004.
-189 (Supplement 1): 54-516.
-Online.
-(Accessed March 2012)
+2004 May 1;189 Suppl 1:S4-16.

 13 CDC Measles (Rubeola) Complications of Measles.
 Jun.
 13, 2019